Brigetta Olson, Interim Executive Director

 We are thrilled to announce that Brigetta has stepped into the role of Interim Executive Director, lending her energy and vision as WNHS and NEDCO proceed with their plans to merge into a new organization, where she will return to her role as Deputy Director.

-Services programs.
-During her 13 years at WNHS, she has developed and managed programs designed to help low-income individuals and families build personal and financial assets, lead healthy and productive lives, and develop their potential as involved citizens.
+Brigetta joined WNHS back in 2003.
+During her time with us she has developed and managed programs designed to help low-income individuals and families build personal and financial assets, lead healthy and productive lives, and develop their potential as involved citizens.

 Her professional experience includes achievements as a Peace Corps Volunteer in Morocco and a Crisis Corps Volunteer for an HIV/AIDS awareness project in Kenya.
 She is a graduate of the Master of Public Administration program focusing on Non-Profit Management from Portland State University.

 Jim Moorefield, WNHS-NEDCO Merger Project Manager

 From 1998 to 2018, Jim Moorefield served as Executive Director of Willamette Neighborhood Housing Services, a private nonprofit community development organization serving Benton and Linn Counties.
 During his 40-year career in human services and community development, Jim has been recognized for his work for private nonprofit and public organizations; service to seniors, people with disabilities, youth, people with mental illness, people in crisis, and the homeless; assistance developing hundreds of units of affordable housing in Benton, Linn, and Lincoln Counties; and achievements in developing and capitalizing a number of new asset building programs.

 As of May 1st, 2018 Jim has stepped down as Executive Director and will be lending his expertise as our agency merges with NEDCO to create an organization that will provide services across the Willamette Valley.